-Broth choice aside, there’s nothing quite like a bowl of hot ramen to warm you up on a cold winter’s day.
+Broth choice aside, there’s nothing quite like a bowl of hot ramen to warm you up on a cold (or rainy) Boston day.
 If you’re looking to slurp down on a steamy bowl of noodles in a flavorful broth we know a few places you may want to check out.
-From creamy pork tonkotsu to 48-hour chicken broth all served with noodles cooked to perfection, here are some of our favorite spots to grab ramen in The Hub.
-And the best part?
-They’re all open for delivery!
+From creamy miso to 48-hour chicken broth all served with noodles cooked to perfection, here are some of our favorite spots to grab ramen in and around Boston!

 1. Hojoko, Fenway

-Known for its original take on Asian food and drinks, Hojoko offers two kinds of ramen.
-Its “funky chicken ramen” ($18) is served in a flavorful 48-hour chicken broth with menma, robata grilled koji chicken and a creamy soy-egg, while its “spicy miso ramen” ($18) comes with hatcho miso, spicy pork, corn tempura and menma all served in the same slow-cooked broth.
+Known for its original take on Asian food, Hojoko offers two kinds of ramen.
+The most popular is Hojoko’s “funky chicken ramen” ($18) which is served in a flavorful 48-hour chicken broth with menma, robata grilled koji chicken, and a creamy soy-egg!
+Fun fact, instead of business cards, Hojoko, as a popular music scene, hands out custom guitar picks!

 3. Ganko Ittetsu Ramen, Coolidge Corner

 This Coolidge Corner outpost focuses on Sapporo-style ramen and caramelizes its veggies before letting them simmer, making their broth distinctly flavorful.
-Their short and sweet menu features six incredible options (Gankara miso, gantetsu shoyu, shio, miso, shoyu and tan tan) that will warm your soul right up!
+Their short and sweet menu features six incredible options that will warm your soul right up!

 4. Isshindo Ramen, Allston

-Housed inside Allston’s 88 Supermarket has an option for everyone all the way from creamy pork tonkotsu to vegetarian-friendly noodle soups with a sweet tomato broth.
+Housed inside Allston’s 88 Supermarket has an option for everyone all the way from creamy classics to vegetarian-friendly noodle soups with a sweet tomato broth.